 If you think you might be pregnant, you probably have a lot going through your mind.
 Take a moment to take a deep breath—you’re not alone in this.
 Most importantly, take things one step at a time to confirm your pregnancy, and find out all you can about your options and next steps.
 A pregnancy test is your first step if you think that you might be pregnant or have missed a period.
-In this blog, we will explore how soon after sex you can take a pregnancy test, how pregnancy tests work, and more.
+In this blog, we will explore how at-home pregnancy tests work, how to get the most accurate results, and more.

 Pregnancy tests are typically most accurate on the day of your expected period or the first day after a missed period.